 Problem 2: Map Distances

 On a map, 1 inch represents 50 miles.
-If two cities are 3.5 inches apart on the map, what is the actual distance between them?
+Day to day, if two cities are 3.
+5 inches apart on the map, what is the actual distance between them?

 - Set up the proportion: 1 inch / 50 miles = 3.5 inches / x miles